 Performance Nutrition is the science of how not only what you eat but when you eat it and how you eat it, forms a vital stepping stone towards reaching your goals.
 Whether you want to be stronger or fitter, succeed in the workplace or pass your exams, choosing the right nutritional strategy will help.
 Get this wrong and you will almost certainly fail to reach your potential.

 Success isn’t an accident, people who consistently outperform do things differently from the rest and increasingly this difference increasingly involves diet and lifestyle.
 The good new is that the changes do not need to be huge and any small adjustments we make to the way we eat and live, particularly if this is done during childhood, can make a huge difference to our chances of achieving our dreams.

-After a twelve year career in business, I have spent the last ten years studying medical nutrition, neurology and performance, specialising in how diet and lifestyle affect development, cognition and sport.
+After a twelve year career in business, I have spent the last eighteen years studying medical nutrition, neurology and performance, specialising in how diet and lifestyle affect development, cognition and sport.
 I have a BSc in Behavioural Zoology, MSc in Medical Nutrition and am working on a PhD in Developmental Physiology and Sport Nutrition in adolescence.
 With this background and a keen interest in the latest research, my aim is to make the science of what we eat accessible and exciting for everyone.

 ‘Eat yourself brilliant’

 British Association of Sports and Exercise Sciences (BASES), British Dietetics Association (BDA), Graduate Sports and Exercise Nutrition Register (SENr), Associate of Food and Behaviour Research (FAB), National Health Education Group (NHEG).

 I have a rolling enhanced DBS.